aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 * Use custom scripts to bootstrap your EC2 instances.
 * Scripts provided are like startup instructions.
 * At the time of creating a EC2 instance provide the script that you want to run at the time of bootstraping

+### Instance Launch Type

+* On Demand - Most commonly used.
+Used for shorter durations eg. POC's
+* Reserved -
+  * When the usage is for a minimum 1 year , reserved instances can be used.
+  * Convertible Reserved - Can be used if the duration is long and a flexible size is needed.
+The instance type can be changed.
+  * Scheduled Reserved - Available on specific schedules.
+Require compute only for a fraction of time.
+* Spot Instances - short workloads , very cheap and less reliable.
+ * Cheapest option
+ * You bid for a price and at any time if your max price is less than the current spot price you loose the instance
+ * More suitable for workloads which are unaffected by failures.
+* Dedicated Instances - No one else will share your hardware
+* Dedicated Hosts - You book a entire host and control how instances are created.
+Get for a 3 year period.
+Useful for Bring your own license purpose.

 ## Security Groups